George Edward Mitchell: Battle of Fort Oswego in the War of 1812

 Mitchell concealed his militia in the woods and his other soldiers concealed in the fort.
 Mitchell placed some of his artillery on the beach.
 When the British force arrived on May 6, 1814.
 They avoided the village falling for the phantom army tents ruse to directly attack the fort.
 The American artillery on the open beach repelled British vessels 3 times before being forced to retreat back to the protection of the fort.
 The British started landing their troops.
 The American militia concealed in the woods and the other American troops concealed within the fortification of the fort opened heavy fire on the advancing British.
 The British troops braved the heavy fire and drove the militia from their hidden positions back to the fort.The Americans behind their sheltered positions in the fort opened heavy fire with cannon and small arms fire.
 But the British had overwhelming numbers and overran the fort.

 Mitchell and his men abandoned the fort and concealed themselves in a ditch in the rear of the fort.
 When the British advanced, Mitchell and his men charged out of their concealed position and opened a heavy fire on the British.
 Mitchell and his men then retreated while firing on the enemy.
 Mitchell destroyed the bridges after passing them in his retreat.
 The British took every provision and valuable asset they could get their hands on.
 Then the British withdrew back to their boats and left.
 The British, still thinking that a large American force was near the village after seeing the empty phantom army tents that Mitchell set up, left the village unharmed.
 Despite that Mitchell failed to save the fort from destruction, his deceptive use of tricking the British into not harming the village by setting up hundreds of empty army tents near it was successful.The British armed forces lost 17-18 killed and 63-69 wounded.

 Congress

 Mitchell was elected from the sixth district of Maryland to the Eighteenth and Nineteenth Congresses, and served from March 4, 1823, to March 3, 1827.
 He was not a candidate for renomination in 1826, and was an unsuccessful candidate for the governorship in 1829.
-He was elected from the sixth district as a Jacksonian to the Twenty-first and Twenty-second Congresses and served from December 7, 1829, until his death in Washington, D.C..
-He is interred in the Congressional Cemetery.
+He was elected from the sixth district as a Jacksonian to the Twenty-first and Twenty-second Congresses and served from December 7, 1829, until his death.

+Death and burial

+He died in Washington, D.C. on June 28, 1832 and is interred in the Congressional Cemetery.